-Web-based selection format may influence candidates’ responses (Konradt et al., 2013).
-Due to the acceleration in the rate of technology development in recent years, there has been a number of studies that examined responses to a video-based virtual interview (Blacksmith et al., 2016; Chapman et al., 2003; Proost et. al., 2020; Sears et al., 2013; Straus et al., 2001, Toldi, 2011).
-Despite the revolutionary changes personnel recruitment and selection technologies, and the great scientific interest in how these technologies affect the responses of candidates (McCarthy et al., 2017), no research has yet been conducted on responses towards a VAC.
-In the absence of this type of research, we will examine the findings of the studies on responses to a video-based interviews and learn from them about possible responses to the VAC.
+Web-based selection formats may influence candidates’ responses in specific ways (Konradt et al., 2013).
+Due to the acceleration in the rate of technology development in recent years, a number of studies have examined responses to video-based virtual interviews (Blacksmith et al., 2016; Chapman et al., 2003; Proost et. al., 2020; Sears et al., 2013; Straus et al., 2001; Toldi, 2011).
+However, despite the revolutionary changes in personnel recruitment and selection technologies in recent years, and the great scientific interest in how these technologies affect the responses of candidates (McCarthy et al., 2017), no research has yet been conducted on responses towards VACs.
+In the absence of this type of research, we examine the findings of studies on responses to video-based interviews in order to determine possible responses to VACs.

-A review of studies examining responses towards video-based interviews suggests that there are inconsistent trends.
-While there are studies that have found a preference of candidates for face-to-face interviews compared to video-based interview (Blacksmith et al., 2016; Chapman et al., 2003; Proost et. al., 2020; Sears et al., 2013; Straus et al., 2001), other studies have actually indicated that candidates preferred the use of video interviews in the selection process (Ployhart & Ryan, 1997; Toldi, 2011).
-Video interviews were perceived as effective and innovative in relation to traditional face-to-face selection processes (Toldi, 2011).
+A review of relevant studies suggests that there are inconsistent trends regarding video-based interviews.
+While some studies have found that candidates prefer FTF interviews over video-based interviews (Blacksmith et al., 2016; Chapman et al., 2003; Proost et. al., 2020; Sears et al., 2013; Straus et al., 2001), other studies have indicated that candidates prefer the use of video interviews in the selection process (Ployhart & Ryan, 1997; Toldi, 2011).
+Video interviews have been perceived as more effective and innovative compared to traditional FTF selection processes (Toldi, 2011).

-The present study examines the responses of the candidates towards a video-based AC.
-It also provides a comparison to responses towards a FTF AC, following the call by Anderson (2003) for such comparisons.
-In addition, the current study is based on a natural design with real candidates which make it possible to examine the responses among candidates for whom selection has real employment implications (Truxillo et al., 2002), which may be different from responses of those participating in selection only for the benefit of the study.
+The present study examines the responses of candidates toward a video-based AC.
+It also compares these responses to those toward FTF ACs, following the call by Anderson (2003) for such comparisons.
+Study 2 is based on a natural design with real candidates; this enables us to examine the responses of candidates for whom selection has real employment implications (Truxillo et al., 2002), which may differ from responses of those participating in selection only for the benefit of the study.

 Fairness in a Virtual Assessment Center

-The main theoretical basis of most researches in the field of candidates’ responses to selection processes is the Gilliland’s model of procedural justice (Gilliland, 1993), which relates to the fairness of selection’s processes.
-According to this model the question that the candidates ask in the selection process is "Was it fair?"
-And their responses to the selection process are influenced by the answer.
-This model includes ten procedural rules of justice, associated with three categories: The first one is of the formal characteristics of the selection and includes: job-relatedness, chance to perform, consistency and reconsideration opportunity; The second category of explanation includes feedback, information knowledge, and openness; The third category of interpersonal treatment includes two-way communication, treatment, and propriety of questions.
-The perceptions about the extent to which each of the rules is met or violated in the selection process are combined together and create an overall assessment of fairness in the selection process (Gilliland, 1993).
+The main theoretical basis of most research in the field of candidates’ responses to selection processes is Gilliland’s (1993) model of procedural justice, which relates to the fairness of selection processes.
+According to this model the question that candidates ask regarding the selection process is “Was it fair?”
+Their responses to the selection process are influenced by the answer.
+The model includes 10 procedural rules of justice associated with three categories: (1) formal characteristics of the selection, including job-relatedness, chance to perform, consistency, and reconsideration opportunity; (2) feedback, information knowledge, and openness; and (3) interpersonal treatment, including two-way communication, treatment, and propriety of questions.
+Perceptions about the extent to which each of the rules is met or violated in the selection process are combined to create an overall assessment of fairness in the selection process (Gilliland, 1993).